steliosot/express-starter-kit/BEST_PRACTICES.md

 9. Review‑ready PR description

 Include: what/why, screenshots or curl examples, risks, migration steps, and a test plan.
 Use checklists (docs updated? tests added?).

+10. Consistent naming convention

+Use lowercase with hyphens for folders and filenames, and camelCase for JS variables and functions.

+Examples:
+- Use lowercase + hyphens for all filenames and folders → `user-controller.js`, `error-handler.js`
+- Use PascalCase for classes and models → `User.js`, `Product.js`
+- Use camelCase for variables and functions → `getUserData()`, `authToken`
+- Use UPPER_SNAKE_CASE for constants → `MAX_RETRY_COUNT`, `API_BASE_URL`
+- Match file and export names so imports stay clean → `import { User } from './models/User.js'`